-VTTI has grown from approximately 15 faculty, staff, and students to become the second largest university-level transportation institute in the U.S. with more than 350 employees.
-As one of seven premier research institutes created by Virginia Tech to answer national challenges, VTTI has effected significant change in public policies for driver, passenger and pedestrian safety and is advancing the design of vehicles and infrastructure to increase safety and reduce environmental impacts.
+VTTI has grown from 15 faculty, staff, and students to become the largest group of driving safety researchers in the world with over 300 employees.
+Research conducted at VTTI has effected significant changes in public policies for driver, passenger, and pedestrian safety and is advancing the design of vehicles and infrastructure to increase safety and reduce environmental impacts.

-In all endeavors, the VTTI community is charged with finding solutions to the greatest transportation challenges facing not only the nation but the world.
-Those of the Institute are truly dedicating their lives to saving lives.
+In all endeavors, the VTTI community is charged with finding solutions to the greatest transportation challenges facing our world.
+The faculty, staff, and students of VTTI are truly dedicating their lives to saving lives.

 VTTI, then called the University Center for Transportation Research (CTR), is established in response to the U.S. Department of Transportation University Transportation Centers Program as part of a Penn State team and in cooperation with the Virginia Department of Transportation (VDOT).